Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- Boston is 4-6 against the spread and 4-6 overall over its last 10 games.
+- The Celtics have a 5-5 record against the spread while finishing 5-5 overall over their last 10 games.

-- The Celtics have gone over the total in seven of their last 10 contests.
+- The Celtics have gone over the total in six of their last 10 outings.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.